logzio/logz-docs/_source/logzio_collections/_prometheus-sources/java-custom-metrics.md

   - prometheus
 ---

-For sending custom metrics from you Java application you will need to use a [Micrometer metrics](https://micrometer.io/) registry for sending dimensional metrics to Logz.io.
+To send custom metrics from your Java application to Logz.io, you'll need to use a [Micrometer metrics](https://micrometer.io/) registry for dimensional metrics.

-This registry can be used by any application that uses micrometer for recording metrics.
+This registry can be used by any application that uses Micrometer for recording metrics.

 ## Usage:

-#### via maven:
+#### Via Maven:

 ```
 <dependency>